wndenis/S0urceHack/README.md

 You will have about 3 seconds to switch to browser with game.
 _cdm_ window must be opened and visible.
 To collect data, just start playing the game, and the script will store keys and images from your screen.
-Script support backspace key, which means you can correct your errors.
+Script supports backspace key, which means you can correct your errors.
 Also, script will validate input by compare lengths of detected word and your word.
 Collected data will be stored in subfolder of _dataset_ folder with name corresponding to char represented.
 You must rerun script each time after finishing hacking the target.